minetest/dev.luanti.org/content/about/contributing-to-docs.md

 * Write content in Markdown
 * Use webp images instead of jpg, png, or others
 * Add a [language](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks#syntax-highlighting) to code blocks

+### Merge policies

+- Please announce changes (in optional minutes) in the #luanti-docs IRC/Discord/Matrix channel
+    - Anything in /content should be approved by one luanti-docs member that isn't yourself
+    - Anything core engine processes should be approved by one luanti-engine team member that isn't yourself minimum
+    - For all else: if you're a luanti-docs member, use your best judgement
+    - Trivial changes exempt from the first two points